 When we are migrating a WordPress site, we move the full site (files and database) from the old server to the new server.
 And before setting up the site domain to point to the new server, is common to check if the migration did occur well.

-Therefore, we need to set up our OS (Windows in this case) to point the official domain to the new server IP, even that the domain – in fact – is still pointing to the old server for the other people on the internet.
+Therefore, we need to set up our OS (Windows in this case) to point the official domain to the new server IP, even though the domain – in fact – is still pointing to the old server for the other people on the internet.

 In other words: our machine will be able to access the new server with the same domain while the rest of the world will keep access to your old server with the same domain.

-So, lets to the practice! 🙂
+So, let’s to the practice! 🙂

 In the file: